devpi/devpi/doc/replica.rst

 -----------------------------------------------------------

-devpi-server in replica mode serves the same API and endpoints as the master server but it will internally relay change-operations (see change entry types above).
-In general such state-changing requests will be relayed to the master which should in its success code tell what serial this change refers to.
+devpi-server in replica mode serves the same API and endpoints as the master server.
+In general any state-changing requests will be relayed to the master which should in its success code tell what serial this change refers to.
 The replica server can then return a success code to its client after